digshake/CSJavaWUSTL/_sources/Module4-Input-and-Output/studio.rst

    * Often methods need additional detail about how to draw outward from the center, like a circle’s radius or or a half-width and half-height for rectangles.

    * Sedgewick library provides several pre-defined colors.
-If you start to type something like: ``StdDraw``. then eclipse will fill in possibilities after the . which will include the colors at the top of that list.
+If you start to type something like: ``StdDraw``. then VS Code will fill in possibilities after the . which will include the colors at the top of that list.

 3. Frame your flag by surrounding it by a black rectangle of substantial thickness (an unfilled rectangle).